mhchia/rlnjs/README.md

 #### Generating a proof

 From the `rlnInstance` you can generate a proof by calling `rlnInstance.generateProof()`.
-Note that for an epoch, you can only generate `messageLimit` proofs.
-Each of them must use different `messageId`.
-If a `messageId` is used twice, your secret can be leaked.
+Note that for an epoch, you can only generate up to `messageLimit` proofs, each of them with a unique `messageId` within the range `[1, messageLimit]`.
+If a `messageId` is used twice, your secret will be leaked.

 Using RLN Registry:
 ```js